Thalanyji language

-Thalanyji (also spelt Dhalandji, Thalanyji, and other variations) and Binigura/Pinikura (also spelt Pinigura, Binnigoora, and other variations) are two closely related languages from the Pilbara region of Western Australia.
-They are part of the Kanyara subgroup of the Pama–Nyungan language family.
+Thalanyji (also spelt Dhalandji, Thalanyji, and other variations) is an Australian Aboriginal language from the Pilbara region of Western Australia.
+It is part of the Kanyara subgroup of the Pama–Nyungan language family.

-They are spoken by the Thalanyji and Pinikura peoples respectively.
-Both languages are thought to be extinct; there were six speakers of Thalanyji recorded in 2004/5, and ten speakers of Pinikura recorded in 1975, but none since in either language.
+It is spoken by the Thalanyji people.
+It is thought to be extinct; there were six speakers of Thalanyji recorded in 2004/5, but none since.

 According to Peter Austin, Pinikura, Thalanyji, Payungu and Purdana "should probably be classified as belonging to the Kanyara subgroup".